How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Lung problems: In rare cases, lung problems have been reported with the use of this medication.
-Talk to your doctor about the risks and benefits of using this medication.
+If you experience difficulty breathing, shortness of breath, or tiring easily with mild exertion, contact your doctor.
+If you have breathing problems, talk to your doctor about the risks and benefits of using this medication.

 Multiple births: This medication may increase the risk of multiple births (e.g., twins).
 Talk to your doctor about the risks of multiple births before beginning treatment.